isomerpages/mas-moneysense/_buying-a-home/Costs of Borrowing: Flat Rate, Monthly Rest and Effective Interest Rate.md

 <p>With monthly rest, interest is calculated based on the outstanding balance
 of the loan.
 As you pay down your outstanding loan amount every month, the interest also reduces over time.</p>
-<p>Monthly rest is commonly used for home loans.</p>
+<p>Monthly Rest Rate is commonly used for home loans.</p>
-<h5>Loan on monthly rest</h5>
+<h5>Loan on Monthly Rest</h5>
 <p>Say you have a $600,000 loan payable over 20 years at a fixed rate of
-3.5% per annum, and you have to make 240 equal monthly repayments of $3,480.</p>
+3.5% per annum and you have to make 240 equal monthly repayments of $3,480.</p>
-<p>Here's what your payment schedule might look like for the first 5 years.
+<p>Here's what your payment schedule might look like for the first five years.
 Notice that the interest portion of the payment reduces as time goes on.</p>
 <table>
 <tbody>